The MIUSA Orthopaedic Manual Physical Therapy

 - Successful pass of an Objective Structural Clinical Examination (OSCE)

 - Graduate from MIUSA OMPT Fellowship Program and apply for Fellow status with AAOMPT

 The expected average program completion period is two years.
 The minimum time to complete the MIUSA OMPT program is twelve months and maximum time is three years from the official program start date.
 Our program timeline is in accordance with ACOMPTE evaluative criteria to meet IFOMPT standards in that Fellowship programs are completed in no fewer than ten (10) months and in no more than sixty (60) months.

 $8,500 includes all OMPT learning activities, online and onsite courses including the Thrust Manipulation course, 1:1 mentoring hours, associated materials, and a complimentary MIUSA membership providing a digital subscription to JMMT.

 Additional expenses incurred by the candidate for the OMPT Mentorship may or may not include professional liability and health insurance, licensure fees, travel and accommodations.

 - Minimum bachelor’s degree (BS) in physical therapy

-- Current license and state registration to practice in physical therapy in the United States
+- Current license and state registration to practice physical therapy in the United States

-Admission to the MIUSA Orthopaedic Manual Physical Therapy Fellowship Program is highly competitive and requires a significant monetary and professional commitment.
-It is expected that 2-3 applications will be accepted annually.
+Admission to the MIUSA OMPT Fellowship Program is highly competitive and requires a significant monetary and professional commitment.
+It is expected that a total of 3-5 applications will be accepted annually into the program.

-Upon successful enrollment into the MII Diploma Program or achievement of the Diploma in MDT, the OMPT Mentorship component application may then be submitted to MIUSA.
-Applications will be reviewed by a selection committee consisting of the Program Director, Academic Advisor, and the MIUSA Executive Director.
+Candidates apply directly to MIUSA.
+The application cover sheet and all supporting documentation identified in the application must be submitted electronically by email.
+Applications will be reviewed by a selection committee consisting of the Program Director, Academic Advisor and MIUSA Executive Director.